Vegan Egg Salad (Tofu Egg Salad)

 Here are a few twists you can add to this classic eggless salad.

-1. Curried eggless salad: Add in 1/2 to 1 teaspoon of curry powder and one small grated carrot.
+1. Curried eggless egg salad: Add in 1/2 to 1 teaspoon of curry powder and one small grated carrot.
 Swap out the dill for chopped parsley.

-2. Bacony eggless salad: Dice up some of your favorite plant-based bacon and add it to the mix for extra savory, smoky flavor and a protein boost.
+2. Bacony tofu egg salad: Dice up some of your favorite plant-based bacon and add it to the mix for extra savory, smoky flavor and a protein boost.
 I like Sweet Earth’s Benevolent Bacon or Lightlife’s Smart Bacon.
 Stir it right into the salad, or crisp it up, chop it and use as a topper so it stays crispy.

 How long will this recipe keep?

-This will keep in the fridge in an airtight container for up to 5 days, but it’s best eaten within the first 3 days!
+Your leftover vegan egg salad will keep in the fridge in an airtight container for up to 5 days, but it’s best eaten within the first 3 days!
 It will start to get a little weepy after that, with the salt drawing the moisture out of the fresh ingredients.

 Do I absolutely need to add black salt?